pierpaolo28/sapiensLink/README.md

 ## Run Redis Server

-In order to have the web application notification system up and running, you need to make sure to have the Redis Server up and running (opening a new terminal window at the root of the project and running the following command):
+In order to have the web application notification system up and running, you need to make sure to have the Redis Server up and running (opening a new terminal window in the backend folder and running the following command):

 - `redis-server`

 ## Visualizing the database

-In order to create a snapshot of the database architecture, the following command can be used: `python manage.py graph_models -a sapinesApp -o db.png`
+In order to create a snapshot of the database architecture, the following command can be used: `python manage.py graph_models -a sapinesApp -o ../db.png` from the backend folder.

 ![](db.png)